CMS comparison 2025: The most popular content management systems

 Community |

-While WordPress is primarily intended for bloggers and needs to be upgrade with extensions before use as a CMS, a system like TYPO3 offers an extensive spectrum of functions with the basic installation – though for smaller online projects, this is rarely required.
+While WordPress is primarily intended for bloggers and needs to have extension added to it before it can be used as a CMS, a system like TYPO3 offers an extensive range of functions in its basic state.
+For smaller online projects, one rarely needs that level of functionality though.

 The modular CMS Drupal came from a community project, but still offers today’s users a wide range of web 2.0 functions.
-If you don’t require these for your project, then you should choose a different CMS option – for example, Joomla!.
-This system also offers users a large selection of extensions, to adapt the system to respective circumstances.
+If you don’t need these for your project, you should consider going with a different CMS option – for example, Joomla!.
+This system also offers users a large selection of extensions that can be used to adapt the system to their respective needs.

 If user-friendly operation and barrier-free access to online content is the focus, then Contao is a good solution.
-As this is the smallest of the projects presented here, users will have to accept that it also comes with the smallest manageable community.
-Compared to the other projects, it doesn’t offer as many extensions, and users are provided a smaller selection of professional themes.
+As this is the smallest of the projects presented here, users will have to accept that it also comes with the smallest community.
+Compared to the other projects, it doesn’t offer as many extensions, and users have a smaller selection of professional themes to choose from.

 WordPress | TYPO3 | Joomla! | Drupal | Contao | Neos | |